Our Governing Body Structure

 - Evaluation to monitor and improve the quality and impact of governance.

-The Role Of Hub Regional Governing Boards (RGBs)
+The Role Of the Hub Regional Governing Board (RGB) and the Local Governing Board (LGB)

-The Board has put in place a structure of a “hub” Regional Governing Board for Bexley which oversees Northumberland Heath, Peareswood and Willow Bank Primary Schools and, once open, Lime Wood Free School.
+The RGB has put in place a structure of a “hub” Regional Governing Board for Bexley which oversees Northumberland Heath, Peareswood and Willow Bank Primary Schools and, once open, Lime Wood Free School.

-The RGB has responsibility for monitoring the following:
+The RGB/LGB has responsibility for monitoring the following:

 - Teaching and Learning